Andyccs/Practical-Nodejs-Coffee/chapter2/chapter2.md

    ReferenceError: superagent is not defined
 ```

-This is an expected failure, because we haven't install superagent.
+This is an expected failure because we haven't install superagent.
 So to pass this test, we install superagent using npm:

 ```Shell
 npm install superagent --save